Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit from a small farm.

 If your brush cutter or string trimmer won't start you need to act quickly.
-Here on our farm, our Stihl brush cutter is a crucial piece of equipment and we can't afford it have it not working.
+Here on our farm, our Stihl brush cutter is a crucial piece of equipment, and we can't afford to have it not working.
 Therefore, my husband has learned to troubleshoot quickly.

 We know that whether we're clearing a large piece of land or simply cleaning up an area around the lawn, being without the right equipment at the right time can make the job more difficult.

-It isn't a case of putting it down and hoping it will work the next time it's picked up, the problem needs sorting immediately so we can carry on with our work on our farm.
+It isn't a case of putting it down and hoping it will work the next time it's picked up; the problem needs sorting immediately so we can carry on with the work on our farm.

 Are You Using Poor Quality Gasoline?

-If it has been some time since you started your machine the first thing to check is that the fuel lines aren't blocked.
-Where we live, our gasoline is rather poor quality and many times, although we use a filter in our gasoline funnel, small bits of debris find their way into our gasoline tank.
+If it has been some time since you started your machine, the first thing to check is that the fuel lines aren't blocked.
+Where we live, our gasoline is relatively poor quality, and many times, although we use a filter in our gasoline funnel, tiny bits of debris find their way into our gasoline tank.
 This doesn't only cause problems with the hoses, but also the tubes.

-Before we leave the subject of gasoline, if you have finished using it for the season, make sure you leave the tank empty, gas can bung up and you don't want to have to solve the problem come spring when you need to use it again.
+Before we leave the subject of gasoline, if you have finished using it for the season, make sure you leave the tank empty.
+Gas can bung up, and you don't want to solve the problem come spring when you need to use it again.
 This is an easy way to prevent future problems.

 String Trimmer Keeps Cutting Out